 What is Normalized EPS?

 Normalized earnings are prepared by taking into account the information from previous years’ income statements.
-When the normalized earnings are high, it shows that the company typically generates higher revenues even if the economy’s been experiencing up and down cycles.
+When the normalized earnings are high, it shows that the company typically generates higher revenues even if the economy has been experiencing up and down cycles.

 Usually, the adjustments are made to the income statements that will be shown to potential buyers of the company.
 The buyers usually want to see the average earnings of the company, since the earnings for only one period may not reflect the actual performance of the company.